A scalable framework for learning from implicit user feedback to improve natural language understanding in large-scale conversational AI systems: Background and Problem Definition

-Leveraging implicit feedback from the users has been widely studied in the context of recommendation systems \cite{hu2008collaborative, he2016fast, liu2010personalized, loni2018factorization, rendle2012bpr, he2016vbpr} and search engines \cite{joachims2002optimizing, sugiyama2004adaptive, shen2005context, bi2019leverage}.
-In such systems, common types of implicit user feedback explored include a history of browsing, purchase, or click-through behavior.
-There is also a line of work addressing the challenge of lacking negative feedback information in those systems \cite{he2016fast, wang2019adversarial}.
-Leveraging implicit feedback in the context of conversational AI systems is relatively unexplored in the current literature, but it has been applied for rewriting the request text internally in the system \cite{flare}, improving the Natural Language Generation component \cite{zhang2018exploring}, and using user engagement signals for improving the entity labeling task specifically focused on Music domain \cite{muralidharan2019leveraging}.
+Leveraging implicit feedback in the context of conversational AI systems is relatively unexplored, but it has been applied for rewriting the request text internally within or post the Automatic Speech Recognition (ASR) component \cite{flare}, improving the Natural Language Generation component \cite{zhang2018exploring}, and using user engagement signals for improving the entity labeling task specifically focused on Music domain \cite{muralidharan2019leveraging}.
 We note that compared to explicit feedback \cite{petrushkov2018learning,iyer2017learning}, using implicit feedback is more scalable and does not introduce friction in user experience.
-But it comes with a challenge of the feedback being noisy.
+But it comes with a challenge of the feedback being noisy, and leveraging the feedback is more difficult when there is no sufficient data such as for improving tail cases \cite{wang2021handling,wang2021learning}.

-In this paper, we specifically focus on two types of implicit user feedback - \emph{dissatisfaction} of experience (to understand what to fix) and \emph{clarification} of intention through rephrase (to understand how to fix).
-This is based on our insight that we can infer users' dissatisfaction from their behavior while interacting with a conversational system, such as prematurely interrupting its response or action.
-Given an unsatisfactory experience, users can also clarify their requests by rephrasing the previous request in simpler terms, which can be used to infer their true intention associated with the previous request.
-In this work, we assume that there are mechanisms already in place to automatically (1) infer user dissatisfaction (i.e., $f_{defect}$ in Section \ref{subsec:prob_def}) and also (2) detect whether a given request is a rephrase of a previous request (i.e., $f_{rephrase}$ in Section \ref{sec:sol_framework}).
-There are many ways to build these two mechanisms that can be either rule-based or model-based \cite{sarikaya2017technology,flare,dos2015learning,wang2017bilateral,oscartackstrom2017neural}, and we leave the detail outside the scope of this paper due to space limitation.
+In this paper, we specifically focus on two types of implicit user feedback - \emph{dissatisfaction} of experience (to understand what to fix, e.g., users prematurely interrupting a system's response) and \emph{clarification} of intention through rephrase (to understand how to fix, e.g., users clarifying their requests by rephrasing the previous request in simpler terms).
+In this work, we assume that there are mechanisms already in place to automatically (1) infer user dissatisfaction ($f_{defect}$ in Section \ref{subsec:prob_def}) and also (2) detect whether a given request is a rephrase of a previous request ($f_{rephrase}$ in Section \ref{sec:sol_framework}).
+There are many ways to build these two mechanisms, either rule-based or model-based.
+Due to space limitation, we leave more details of the two mechanisms outside the scope of this paper.
+For completeness and better context to the reader however, we briefly describe various ways to build them, which would be straight-forward to adapt and implement.